-Music Feature Assembly Programs

-Folks songs, speaking, and instru-mental music were featured in the first three.College assemblies of the summer school.
-On June 10, Dr. Patrick W. Gainer, professor of English in St. Louis University, ciscussed "West Virginia Folk Lore" and sang several folk songs.
+Music Feature Assembly Programs Folks songs, speaking, and instru-mental music were featured in the first three.College assemblies of the summer school.
+On June 10, Dr. Patrick W. Gaion suite to, bit rainer and a suite of the s eral folk songs.
 Referring to Mrs. John E. Arbuckle, the piano accompanist, Mr. Gainer, said, "She.was my first and best music teacher."
-H. Y. Clark, education instructor, rave his impressions of English schools in the program of June 17. gave 'The English school system is in- erine Moore, pianist, played ferior to the American in organization, professional spirit, and salar-ies," declared Mr. Clark.
-"The English system is based upon an aristo cracy of brains, which deprives 70 per cent of the children of the higher education," he chance for added.
-Mr. Clark's study revealed a wide diversity of teaching methods and curricula, which he said are largely determined by each indivi- College this summer. was placed uon silent reading.
+H. Y. Clark, education instructor, rave his impressions of English schools in the program of June 17. gave The English school system is inferior to the American in organization, professional spirit, and salar-ies," declared Mr. Clark.
+"The English system is based upon an aristo cracy of brains, which deprives 70 per cent of the children of the chance for higher education," he added.
+Mr. Clark's study revealed a he wide diversity of teaching methods and curricula, which he said are largely determined by each indivi- College this summer. was placed uon silent reading.
 Commendable features that characterize the English school, Mr. Clark said, are a friendly rivalry among the schools, a close contact between teacher and pupil, and the advancement in health education.
-The assembly of June 24 was in charge of the music department A string trio consisting of Miss Elea-nor White, violinist; Mrs. Phyllis Rohrbough, cellist; and Miss Kathmovements from Mendelssohn's "Trio in D Minor."
-Miss White, daughter of Dean and Mrs. H. L. White, and a student of West Virginia University the past year, ed three numbers; "La played three numbers; "La Media Noche" by Avilles-Stoessel, "Span-ish Dance" by Granzdos, and "From the Canebrake" by Gardner.
+The assembly of June 24 was in charge of the music department.
+A string trio consisting of Miss Elea-nor White, violinist; Mrs. Phyllis Rohrbough, cellist; and Miss Katherine Moore, pianist, played movements from Mendelssohn's "Trio in D Minor."
+Miss White, daughter of Dean and Mrs. H. L. White, and a student of West Virginia University the past year, ed three numbers; "La played three numbers; "La Media Noche" by Avilles-Stoessel, "Span-ish Dance" by Granados, and "From the Canebrake" by Gardner.
 Miss White is a student in the